RealGTheKidOfficial/Exodus-gamestream/README.md

-#Exodus:
+Exodus

+page

-# Exodus is a social media & gamestreaming platform, made by gamers, for gamers.
+Exodus is a social media & gamestreaming platform, made by gamers, for gamers.
 This social media platform will include tons of features, and opportunities for some content creators or people at school, who want to chat, or chill out while watching Exodus (or playing their favorite game on Exodus) or maybe families, or groups of friends who want to connect, in a community that suits them, this open source project will be documented on this page

 Change log: